Floods Hit Mauritius As Tropical Cyclone Approaches - UrduPoint

 Floods Hit Mauritius As Tropical Cyclone Approaches

-Heavy flooding hit Mauritius on Monday as a tropical cyclone was "dangerously approaching" the Indian Ocean island nation after battering the French overseas territory of Reunion
+Heavy flooding hit Mauritius on Monday as a tropical cyclone closed in on the Indian Ocean island nation after battering the French overseas territory of Reunion

-Port Louis, (APP - UrduPoint / Pakistan Point News - 15th Jan, 2024) Heavy flooding hit Mauritius on Monday as a tropical cyclone was "dangerously approaching" the Indian Ocean island nation after battering the French overseas territory of Reunion.
+Port Louis, (APP - UrduPoint / Pakistan Point News - 15th Jan, 2024) Heavy flooding hit Mauritius on Monday as a tropical cyclone closed in on the Indian Ocean island nation after battering the French overseas territory of Reunion.

-Images posted by local media in the remote paradise island showed cars being submerged or washed away by a deluge of water flooding the streets.
+Images posted on local media showed numerous cars in the capital Port Louis submerged under a brown deluge of floodwater or piled up on the street, as torrential rains lashed the city.

+The authorities in Mauritius have warned that Cyclone Belal -- which has already led to one death in Reunion -- posed a "threat" to the remote paradise island.

-The international airport announced it would be closing from 4:30 pm (1230 GMT) until further notice, while banks, government offices and other private business shut their doors and sent staff home.
+The international airport announced it would be closed from 4:30 pm (1230 GMT) until further notice, while banks, government offices and other private businesses shut their doors and sent staff home.

 The Mauritius Meteorological Services (MMS) said in a statement that a class 3 cyclone warning (out of four levels) was in force and advised the public to stay in a safe place, with "torrential rain conditions" expected in the coming hours.

-It said that at 1:00 pm the cyclone was about 170 kilometres (105 miles) west of Le Morne, which lies on the southwest of the island, and was moving east-southeast at a speed of about 12 kilometres an hour.
+It said that at 4:00 pm Belal was about 130 kilometres (80 miles) west-southwest of Le Morne, which lies on the southwest of the island, and was moving east-southeast at a speed of about 14 kilometres an hour.

 "On this trajectory, Belal is dangerously approaching Mauritius and it represents a threat for Mauritius," MMS said.